-- “Good things happen to good people”
+- “Good things happen to good people.”

-- “You reap what you sow”
+- “You reap what you sow.”

-- “You get what you give”
+- “You get what you give.”

-- “What goes around comes around”
+- “What goes around comes around.”

-I’m willing to bet we’ve all said one or more of these.
+I bet we’ve all said one or more of these.
 I’m also willing to believe that many of us live our lives daily based on some similar premise.

-Everyone one of them assumes that good will come to us when we do good, and bad will come to people who don’t.
+Every one of them assumes that good will come to us when we do good, and bad will come to people who don’t.

 Now I want you to go explain to someone who lost their spouse, parent, or child to cancer how they reaped what they sowed, or talk to an abused child about how good things happen to good people.
-How about the thousands of people who die in natural disasters and wars, every single year?
+How about the thousands of people who die in natural disasters and wars every single year?
 Want to go to their funerals and talk about karma?
 Of course not, you’d be unbelievably rude to do that, but we have no qualms talking about it everywhere else without any consideration for the message we are actually sending.
 Quit it.

 Quit expecting life to be fair.
 It isn’t.
 Quit taking religious ideas about the rewards of the afterlife and trying to apply them to this life.
-Seriously, the Bible does not promise a life full of good things for the faithful, and anyone telling you it does is lying.
+Seriously, the Bible does not promise a life full of good things for the faithful, and anyone telling you that is lying.
 Don’t believe me?
 Go read Job, or study the life of Paul.
 (As a start…)